resource-watch/adapter-gfw/README.md

 - NODE_PATH: path => relative path to the source code.
 Should be `app/src`.
 - MICROSERVICE_TOKEN: string => Admin role token to use with the authorization microservice.
 - GATEWAY_URL: URL => AWS Gateway URL in cloud deployment and Control Tower URL in dev.
-- CT_URL: URL => Control Tower URL and port.
-- LOCAL_URL: URL => Microservice URL and port.
-- CT_REGISTER_MODE: string => Whether to register microservice with Control Tower.
-The value of auto registers microservice with Control Tower on spin up.
-- API_VERSION: string => API version string that's used as route prefix and composing URLs.
 - FASTLY_ENABLED: boolean => Whether to enable Fastly caching.

 You can optionally set other variables, see [this file](config/custom-environment-variables.json) for an extended list.